 To get a flavor of the Pitt Peregrine Fledge Watch see these links:

 Video of what we do at Fledge Watch,

 Video of a first flight by Stephen Tirone.

 (photo by Mark Klingler)

 p.s.
-On the subject of the word Fledge: David Nixon pointed out what I’ve known for a long time but conveniently forgotten — that I’m misusing the word “fledge.”
+On the subject of the word Fledge: David Nixon pointed out what I’ve known for a long time but conveniently forgotten — that we peregrine monitors are misusing the word “fledge.”

 Fledge is a verb that means “to develop feathers large enough for flight.”
-It doesn’t mean “to fly for the first time” but I learned the incorrect meaning long ago from other amateur peregrine watchers.
+It didn’t mean “to fly for the first time” but I learned the new meaning long ago from other peregrine watchers.
 I imagine the meaning changed in this way: